 Assessing the Effectiveness of Community-led Security Mechanisms

-CHRIPS is leading a four-country project that examines the organization and delivery of security through initiatives that are led by communities in low income urban neighbourhoods, the hypothesis being that state security engagement in low income neighbourhoods views the residents as a source of crime and therefore security for the residents within the neighbourhoods is not a priority.
+CHRIPS is leading a four-country project that examines the organization and delivery of security through initiatives that are led by communities in low income urban neighbourhoods, the hypotheses being that state security engagement in low income neighbourhoods views the residents as a source of crime and therefore security for the residents within the neighbourhoods is not a priority.
 Residents respond to the insecurity in their neighbourhoods through measures that may be purely community-led and delivered, or undertaken in partnership with various state agencies.
 The study seeks to explore these community-led measures, how they work, why they work and what security policy lessons can be derived from the community initiatives.

 Policy Relevance and Contribution